-The provisions relating to job-work provides for supply of capital goods / inputs to the (v) job-worker without payment of tax (section 143).
+- rate of tax would be ascertained based on the date of issuance of invoice and date of supply of goods only. - (v) The provisions relating to job-work provides for supply of capital goods / inputs to the jobworker without payment of tax (section 143).
 The intention of the law is not to tax capital goods / inputs sent to job-worker as supply since in such an arrangement the goods are received back by the principal.
 However, if such goods are not received back within three years and one year respectively, it would qualify as supply by way of operation of deeming fiction provided under section 143(2) and section 143(3).
 In such a scenario, the date of sending the goods to the job-worker would be deemed to be the date when the goods were sent to the job-worker originally.
-It is important to understand here that the incidence of tax falls back on the date when the goods were sent to the and the operation of deeming fiction dictates the date of supply of goods as the time of supply.
+It is important to understand here that the incidence of tax falls back on the date when the goods were sent and the operation of the deeming fiction dictates the date of supply of goods as the time of supply.
 This would be in deviation to the general principles of ascertaining the time of supply viz., date of removal of goods on which the principal ought to have issued the invoice.
-In this regard, the Central Government has issued a Circular No. 38/12/2018 dated 26.03.2018 wherein it is clarified that the principal should issue an invoice on expiry of three years / one year and should declare such supplies in the return filed for the month in which the time period of three years / one year is expired.
+In this regard, the Central Government has issued Circular No. 38/12/2018 dated 26.03.2018 wherein it is clarified that the principal should issue an invoice on expiry of three years / one year and should declare such supplies in the return filed for the month in which the time period of three years / one year gets expired.

-Illustration 7: Assuming the circumstances given under the illustrations 3, 4, 5 and 6, please find the time of supply after considering the following additional information:
+Illustration 7: Assuming the circumstances given under illustrations 3, 4, 5 and 6, find the time of supply after considering the following additional information:

 Actual date of issue of invoice Date of receipt of payment Amount received

-21 st March 2018 19 th March 2018 5,00,000
+21st March 2018 19th March 2018 5,00,000

 25 th March 2018 10,00,000